Upgrade DataStax Enterprise (DSE) 5.1 to 6.7 or 6.8

 server_encrption_options:

-DSE Search node changes:
+Remove deprecated DSE Search node settings in dse.yaml:

 cql_solr_query_executor_threads